rehierl/node-tree-outliner/3-1-0-design-2.md

 entered.
 Consequently, the node order of a section corresponds with the node order of the tree.

+Note that this statement by itself allows sections to have gaps.
+Consequently, the above statement is not overly accurate.
+That is, because sections do not contain any gaps.

 **CLARIFICATION**
 A section is a sequence of strictly subsequent nodes.
+And, because of that, a section is a subsequence of the tree's node sequence.

 That is, because a section corresponds with the node sequence of a tree, and because a section has no gaps in between any two of its adjacent nodes.